ManuelGil/nspin-esm/docs/TESTING.md

 ### 2. TypeScript Compilation Issues

 Ensure that your `tsconfig.json` is correctly configured and that Vitest is able to pick up your TypeScript configuration.
-Verify that `tsup` or your build tool isn’t interfering with the test runner.
+Verify that `tsup` or your build tool isn't interfering with the test runner.

 ### 3. Environment Mismatches

-Double-check that you’re running tests with Node.js v22+ to leverage native APIs required by **nspin-esm**.
+Double-check that you're running tests with Node.js v22+ to leverage native APIs required by **nspin-esm**.

 ---